National AEM Center Seeks State Partners for 2020-2024 AEM Cohort

 - Parent centers (Parent Training and Information Center [PTIC] or Community Parent Resource Center [CPRC])

-- Coordinate with the AEM Center to convene the members of your Leadership Team and Interagency Collaborative for a one-day in-person kick-off meeting between October 2020 and January 2021.
-This event will be supported and attended by AEM Center staff.
+- Coordinate with the AEM Center to convene the members of your Leadership Team and Interagency Collaborative for a one-day virtual or in-person kick-off meeting between October 2020 and January 2021.
+This event will be supported and virtually attended by AEM Center staff.
 The purpose of the convening will be to (1) develop a shared vision for providing AEM and accessible technologies to learners across state education programs and (2) craft a plan for coordinating efforts over the four years of the project.

 - Receive ongoing TA from the AEM Center.